Last updated Yesterday at 19:45 by Mwahi55 comments

 change for Protection Warriors on a fundamental level.
 Blizzard intends to mainly play around

-with the class tree, to provide more utility options, while slightly tweaking
+with the Class Tree, to provide more utility options, while slightly tweaking

-the spec tree.
 There is also a focus moving away from Revenge towards

 Thunder Clap.
-This is not as impactful, seeing as
+This is not as impactful, seeing as Thunder Clap

-was already higher up in priority than
+was already higher up in priority than Revenge, especially for

 Mountain Thane.